guille/guille.github.io/content/posts/cdc-aggregations.md

 UPDATE aggregates SET total = total + 10;      -- =   0
 ```

 Our result is eventually correct, but we have an unreasonable intermediate state.
 Our balance was `10`, `25`, and `0`.
 It was never `15`, let alone a negative `-10`!
 In many domains, this is unacceptable.

-But not always.
-So do we run into any other issues?
+Do we run into any other issues?

 It turns out, a couple.
 They are really the same issue but in different forms.
 Without a `cdc_entries` (or equivalent) table:
 1. You need to ensure *exactly-once* delivery.
-If events may get delivered more than once, you will end up with double writes.
+If events may get delivered more than once, you will end up with double writes as you have no way of de-duplicating them.
 2. You lose disaster recovery.
 What happens if something crashes and you need to replay some events?
 For the same reason as the point above... you can't.
-You might need to reset the current aggregate and re-calculate from the entire state of the source database.
+You might need to reset the current aggregate and re-calculate from scratch.
 3. You can't bootstrap your data.
 In our demo app, we start with an empty source database and we replicate as we go.
 In the real world, this almost never happens.
-You want to replicate an already-existing database.
+You usually want to replicate an already-existing database.
 For that, sending events for changes is not enough, you also need some way of bootstrapping the previously-existing data.
-You would need to somehow time the bootstrap perfectly with the CDC events to avoid double writes, even in a *exactly-once* delivery system.
+You would need to somehow time the bootstrap perfectly with the CDC events to avoid double writes, even in an *exactly-once* delivery system.

 An auxiliary table storing some sort of reference and a timestamp (or LSN in our case) solves these.
 It can even mitigate (some) missing events, as long as a newer event arrives.

+### Filling the auxiliary table

 We can conceptually divide operations into **c**reate, **u**pdate, and **d**elete (CUD).
-There are some design decisions we need to address on our auxiliary table.
+There are two main design decisions we need to address on our auxiliary table.

-The first one is how to handle updates.
-We can either treat them as upserts (insert the row in `cdc_entries` with the new value if it doesn't exist) or as pure updates, in which case we will reject processing them until the row exists.
+1. How to handle updates.
+We can either treat them as "upserts" (insert the row in `cdc_entries` with the new value if it doesn't exist) or as pure updates, in which case we will reject processing them until the row exists.

-The other decision is about delete events.
-Do we consider them soft or hard deletes?
+2. Do we consider delete events soft or hard deletes?
 That is, should they zero out the `cdc_entries` row or delete it?

-It turns out these decisions must be taken together.
-We either have upserts and soft deletes or pure updates and hard deletes.
-This is to protect ourselves from out of order events.
-If we had upserts and hard deletes, a delayed update could restore something that has already been deleted.
+Out of these, worst option would be to go with upserts and hard deletes: a delayed update could restore something that has already been deleted.

-In my opinion, the first option is superior.
-It is easier to reason about and more efficient in terms of latency: we can always ignore outdated events, whereas the hard delete approach requires to keep retrying for as long as possible to account for out-of-order events.
-The soft delete approach is less efficient in terms of space, as it will leave “tombstones” from soft deletions.
+The best one, in my opinion, is to have upserts and soft deletes.
+For starters (and this is always important when dealing with distributed systems), it is easier to reason about and more efficient in terms of latency: we can always ignore outdated events, whereas the hard delete approach requires to keep retrying for as long as possible to account for out-of-order events.

+The soft delete approach is admittedly less efficient in terms of space, as it will leave “tombstones” from soft deletions.
 Depending on how big an issue this is, it can be ignored or there could be a periodic cleanup process that deletes tombstone rows for which we are sure don't have events in flight anymore.

 In fact, with this approach we can even treat delete events as upserts, which makes them even easier to reason about.
 Getting a Delete before its Insert is rare but not impossible.
 In that case, it will insert a row in `cdc_entries` with total zero, not change the aggregates, and prevent later LSNs from touching that row (including inserts).

-Note that the current approach in my demo code does not consider soft deletes in the source database (`deleted_at=$timestamp`).
+{{< notice tip >}} Note that the current approach in my demo code does not consider soft deletes in the source database (`deleted_at=$timestamp`).
 It would need slightly different handling, like treating certain updates as deletes.
-Another layer of complexity could be added by supporting restore operations (setting `deleted_at` back to `NULL`), but these are —I think— relatively trivial changes.
+Another layer of complexity could be added by supporting restore operations (setting `deleted_at` back to `NULL`), but these are relatively trivial changes. {{< /notice >}}

 ### The algorithm

 We are ready to implement our aggregation logic.

 The specific implementation will change depending on the type of event.
-However, in all of these cases, we want to start by querying the LSN associated with our `invoice_id` in the `cdc_entries` table.
-If the LSN in the database is greater or equal than the one we have, we can safely drop the event: it's updated or duplicated.
+However, in all of these cases, we want to start by fetching the LSN associated with our `invoice_id` in the `cdc_entries` table.
+If the LSN in the database is greater or equal than the one we have, we can safely drop the event: it's either outdated or duplicated.

-Otherwise, we want to update the row (or insert a new one if it doesn't exist) with the `invoice_id`, the `total` we got from the event (`0` for deletions) and the LSN of the event.
+If the event's LSN is higher, we want to update the row (or insert a new one if it doesn't exist) with the `invoice_id`, the `total` we got from the event (`0` for deletions) and the LSN of the event.

 After that, we will update the aggregates table.